gonk23/HXCFE_Amiga_copy_utility/README.md

 * Doesn't do recursive (deep) copies.

 Known bugs:
-* Has a memory leak, i.e. chip RAM gets used every time it's run but doesn't get returned on exit.
-I recommend you reboot after copying your files.
+* Chip memory leak if utility fails due to sector read/write errors.
+I recommend you reboot if you encounter such errors to reclaim the memory.
-* Utility will crash if an SD card isn't inserted in the HxC.
+* Amiga may crash if an SD card isn't inserted in the HxC.

 Download and Installation
 -------------------------